LucHighwalker/partum-react/README.md

 ```
 Commands:
+        -a, --action:     Create a new action in a redux enabled project.
+        -c, --component:  Create a new react component.
+        -d, --docs:       Opens documentation(https://luchighwalker.github.io/partum-react/#/).
         -h, --help:       Displays this help message.
+        -i, --init:       Initializes partum in a current react project directory.
         -v, --version:    Displays the current installed version of partum-react.
-    -i, --init:       Initializes partum in a current react project directory.
-    -c, --component:  Create a new react component.
-    -a, --action:     Create a new action in a redux enabled project.

 Usage:
  $ partum [project name]
  Creates a new react project with options (default):
           redux (false): Enables redux support.
           js (false): Uses the js file format instead of jsx.
           scss || sass (css): Uses scss or sass for stylesheets respectively.

  $ partum -c [component name] [state key]=[state value]
  Generates a new react component with options (default):
           -f, --func, --functional (false): Generates a functional component instead of a class component.
           [state key]=[state value]: Optional, adds states to the component.

  $ partum -a [action name] [action file] [reducer file]
  Generates a new action with the options (default):
           [action file] (action.js): Specifies which action folder to add the action.
           [reducer file] (reducer.js): Specifies which reducer file to add the action dispatch to.
 ```

 # Usage